thelicato/fire/README.md

 **fire** is a simple tool meant to work in a pipeline of other scripts.
 It takes domains on ``stdin`` and outputs them on ``stdout`` if they resolve.
 The inspiration for this work is the ``filter-resolved`` Golang code in [this repository](https://github.com/tomnomnom/hacks/tree/master/filter-resolved).
 That repo is not updated in a long time and I thought that it was time to switch to the new Golang paradigm of modules.
 I also added a ``Dockerfile``.

-## 🛸 Usage
+## 👾 Usage

 **Available Options:**
 ```
-  c     The concurrency of the execution (default=20)
+  -c     The concurrency of the execution (default=20)
-  v     Set this flag to run fire in VERBOSE mode
+  -v     Set this flag to run fire in VERBOSE mode
 ```

 ### Normal execution